CompteCO2/Carbon-Weight/README.md

 - **From Registration Card**: Type of Fuel, Annual Mileage and constructor MPG.
 - **From Car Type**: Annual Mileage and the gCO2/km figure (explained below).

-Although the first computation method is the most precise, it relies on a parameter that could be quite incertain (depends on personal measure) or even unknown.
+Although the first computation method is the most precise, it relies on a parameter that could be quite uncertain (depends on personal measure) or even unknown.
 Indeed, the exact MPG (real consumption) for the period of the annual mileage could be difficult to get with precision if not measured properly.

 This is the best choice if you cannot guarantee the actual MPG.
 This method is based on the constructor factor emission corrected by the vehicle age.